What Do the GDPR and New Privacy Laws Mean for U.S. Companies?

 To put it simply, if your organization does business in the EU, offers goods and services to EU citizens, or processes EU citizen data, then the provisions of the GDPR apply.
 Most notably, US companies should be aware of the following provisions of the GDPR:

-A higher bar for obtaining consent, which must be in the form of a clear affirmative action.
-This higher standard contrasts with the previous EU Directive, which allowed for implicit opt out consent.
+- A higher bar for obtaining consent, which must be in the form of clear, affirmative action.
+This higher standard contrasts with the previous EU Directive, which allowed for implicit opt-out consent.
 This higher bar extends to tracking cookies designed to identify a device and/or individuals;

 Are US companies ready for the GDPR?

 The 2016 Telstra Cybersecurity Report found that nearly 60% of organizations surveyed lack sufficient cyber security and privacy staff to handle the increasing demands of legal compliance.

 Thus, it is no surprise that investments in data privacy best practices and technologies are on the rise.
 A PWC survey found that 68% of US companies are expected to invest anywhere from $1 to $10 million in GDPR readiness.

 Consideration should be given to the following initiatives: